Cray-HPE/docs-csm/operations/observability/Observability.md

 Goss test dashboard features:

 - The dashboard has a dropdown for products, suites, and tests.
-- By default, all products, suites, and tests are selected for overall Goss tests result.
+- By default, all products, suites, and tests are selected for overall Goss test results.
 - The overall product result, total number of the products, products passed, products failed, and its execution time is seen.
 - Suite results and test results are seen from the dashboard.
 - Node-wise test results are seen with failed nodes, passed nodes, and the suite/test description.